dmtzs/WebSockets/README.md

     3. Rules: Rules should be established after fraudulent patterns are identified, for example a user has been done transactions in mexico all the time but after a while they do a transaction in nigeria, so you can think about that if its something anomalous or if the user is only in vacations.
     4. Check manually: A manual check should be done because after all the algorithms of before is not possible that all the time the algorithm willl do the things correctly so alway a human should do a double check if the algorithm doesnt detect something.
     5. Updates: Finally the algorithm should be keep updating himself like an antivirus, so the algorithm needs too to be updated all the time when new patterns and practices are detected in the world.
+    6. Document the algorithm: Document the algorithm so we can mantain the code and do improvements.

 3. How would you build a scalable and reliable data processing pipeline that can handle large amounts of financial data from multiple sources?
+Answer = I think that an idea could be something like below:
+    Define the requirements and goals: Determine what data needs to be collected, what insights need to be derived, and what the end goal of the data processing pipeline is.
+    1. Select the right technology stack: Choose the right technology stack that can handle large amounts of data, provides scalability, and is reliable.
+Technologies such as Apache Kafka, Apache Spark, Apache Flink, Hadoop, and AWS Kinesis are popular choices for data processing pipelines.
+    2. Design the data architecture: Design a data architecture that can handle the volume, variety, and velocity of financial data from multiple sources.
+This includes defining the data model, data storage, and data processing techniques.
+    3. Implement data collection and preprocessing: Develop data collection and preprocessing modules that can collect data from various sources, clean and preprocess the data, and store it in a suitable format.
+    4. Develop data processing modules: Develop data processing modules that can perform various operations on the data, such as filtering, aggregation, transformation, and analysis.
+    5. Test and optimize: Test the data processing pipeline to ensure that it meets the requirements and goals defined in step 1.
+Optimize the pipeline for performance, scalability, and reliability.
+    6. Monitor and maintain: Monitor the data processing pipeline for any issues and maintain it regularly to ensure its smooth operation.
+    7. Ensure data security and privacy: Implement measures to ensure the security and privacy of financial data, such as encryption, access control, and data anonymization.
+    8. Document the pipeline: Document the data processing pipeline to make it easier for others to understand and use.